 The Radjah Shelduck is white with a chestnut band across its chest.
 Its wingtips, back, rump and tail are black while green and russet patches may be seen in a distinct pattern along its extended wings.
 It has white eyes with pink legs, feet and beak.
 The juvenile is much like the adult, except that the white portions are slightly brown.

 Found in the coastal tropics of northern Australia.
 Most common in northern Queensland across to coastal Northern Territory to Fitzroy River of Western Australia.

-They inhabit the coastal marshes, lagoons and swamps.
-They prefer large areas of shallow brackish or saline water.
+Inhabits the coastal marshes, lagoons and swamps.
+They prefer large areas of shallow brackish or salt water.

 The Radjah Shelduck nests close to both water and its food supply and so is rarely seen too far from water.
 It often chooses a hollow tree to hold its cream-coloured eggs.
 The female will produce 6 - 12 eggs and will solely incubate the eggs for approximately 30 days.
 The ducklings leave the nest soon after hatching, heading straight for the water to clean off.
 Both parents care for the ducklings.